-Risk Management is an independent function within SABB managed under the Chief Risk Officer with responsibility for the development, validation and oversight of SABB's risk policies, reporting and models.
+Risk Management is an independent function within SABB and is headed by the Chief Risk Officer with the overall responsibility of enterprise-wide risk management.

-Whilst business units have primary responsibility for managing specific risk exposures under the oversight of the Chief Risk Officer, the Board Risk Committee (BRC), the Audit Committee (AUCOM), the Risk Management Committee and ALCO have primary responsibility for setting SABB's overall risk appetite.
+Whilst business units have the primary responsibility for managing specific risk exposures under the oversight of the Chief Risk Officer, the Board Risk Committee (BRC), the Risk Management Committee (RMC) and Assets and Liabilities Committee (ALCO) have the primary responsibility for setting SABB's overall risk appetite.